vidaud/seta/seta-doc/docs/index.md

     dev-up.bat
 ```

-From now, any arguments for the docker compose *build* or *up* commands will be appended in the batch scripts.
+From now, any argument for the docker compose *build* or *up* commands will be appended in the batch scripts.

 For example: